Ottoman court

-The Harem was under the administration of the eunuchs, of which there were two categories, Black and White Eunuchs.
+The harem was under the administration of the eunuchs, of which there were two categories, black and white eunuchs.
 An important figure in the Ottoman court was the Chief Black Eunuch (Kızlar Ağası or Harem Ağası).
-In control of the Harem and a perfect net of spies in the Black Eunuchs, the Chief Eunuch was involved in almost every palace intrigue and could thereby gain power over either the sultan or one of his viziers, ministers or other court officials.
+In control of the harem and a perfect net of spies in the black eunuchs, the chief eunuch was involved in almost every palace intrigue and could thereby gain power over either the sultan or one of his viziers, ministers or other court officials.

-The Harem was a small world in itself.
-Often the mother of the current sultan (Valide sultan) was a politically influential person.
+The harem was a small world in itself.
+Often the mother of the current sultan (valide sultan) was a politically influential person.
 She also selected the concubines for her son.
 The concubines could live in or around the palace for their entire life, and it supported them with whatever they needed.
 Women not found suitable for the sultan were married off to eligible bachelors from the Ottoman nobility or sent back home.
 Female servants did all the chores such as serving food and making the beds.

+In the court, clothing signified status, occupation, and religion.
+The color of one's dress and shoes was used to differentiate positions and roles in court, with the viziers wearing green, "the chamberlains scarlet, the ülema purple, the mullahs light blue".
+Different garments signified religion: turbans and yellow shoes, for example, were restricted to muslims, though the enforcement of this custom varied over time.

+Conversion and Christianity

+Generally, Christians and Muslims lived similarly, and most evidence suggests that forced conversions to Islam happened rarely.
+In the military class, land grants (timar) were regularly awarded to Christians, many of whom voluntarily converted in one or two generations.
+Some of the highest positions in court, though, were restricted to Muslims.
+The role of grand vizier, the highest-ranking official after the sultan, was traditionally held by converted soldiers or sons of Balkan families, both of non-muslim.

+Marriage

+In the fourteenth and fifteenth centuries, Ottoman sultans still married inter-dynastically, typically with Christian nobility.
+In the sixteenth century, slave concubinage became the dominant method of continuing the dynasty.
+In this system, each concubine was allowed at most one son, and upon the Sultan’s death the princes would compete to become the successor.
+The defeated sons were usually killed to minimize threats to the throne.

+Ottoman princesses, however, did marry, though their children were not legally considered part of the royal line.
+They tended to be married to high ranking court officials, devshirme statesmen, or sons of prominent Ottoman families.
+The husbands, who were selected by the Sultan or grand vizier, had no choice but to marry the princess—even if they already had a wife.
+Interestingly, princesses in the late Ottoman empire did have some control over their marriages, and were given pictures of potential grooms to evaluate.